RedisLabs/redislabs-docs/content/rc/how-to/aws-zone-mapping.md

 ![after_zone_mapping](/images/rc/after_zone_mapping.png?width=600&height=192)

-For existing subscriptions in RC, you will now see the Availability Zone they are using.
+For existing subscriptions in Redis Cloud Essentials, you will now see the Availability Zone they are using.
 If you desire to remove the latency discussed before, you must